 In January 2011, we entered into a controlled equity offering sales agreement (the "Cantor Agreement") with Cantor Fitzgerald & Co. ("Cantor") pursuant to which we may issue and sell up to 5,000,000 shares of our common stock from time to time through Cantor, acting as agent.
 We agreed to pay Cantor a commission up to 5% of the gross proceeds from each sale and to reimburse Cantor for certain expenses incurred in connection with entering into the Cantor Agreement.
 The Cantor Agreement terminates upon the sale of all 5,000,000 shares or upon ten day notice by either Cantor or the Company.
 During the year ended December 31, 2011, we sold 575,000 shares of common stock under the Cantor Agreement and raised \$2.2 million in net proceeds, after deducting commission and offering expenses.
-During the three months ended March 31, 2012, we sold 2,450,000 shares of common stock under the Cantor Agreement and raised \$8.5 million in net proceeds.
-Under the terms of the Cantor Agreement, we have the ability to sell up to 1,975,000 shares of our common stock upon the expiration or earlier waiver of our 90-day lock-up with the underwriters of our recent offering in February 2012.
+In January 2012, we sold 2,450,000 shares of common stock under the Cantor Agreement of which the Company sold \$8.5 million in net proceeds.
+As of June 30, 2012, we had 1,975,000 shares available to be sold under the Cantor Agreement of which the Company sold 538,500 shares of stock during July 2012 and raised \$2.8 million in net proceeds.

-During the three months ended March 31, 2012, we issued 12,075,000 shares of our common stock in an underwritten public offering, including the underwriter's exercise of their full over-allotment option to purchase an additional 1,575,000 shares of common stock.
+During February and March 2012, we issued 12,075,000 shares of our common stock in an underwritten public offering, including the underwriter's exercise of their full over-allotment option to purchase an additional 1,575,000 shares of common stock.
 The net proceeds to us were \$43.4 million, after deducting underwriting fees and offering expenses.